equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 ## Bounded contexts via interface objects

+(our solution)

 Let me first clarify:

-* solution in this article will **not** introduce any requirements for database / table split for different models / bounded contexts
+* solution in this article will **not** introduce any requirements for database split or table split for different models or bounded contexts
 * solution that I'll demonstrate here is **not** advising to split every Rails app class into separate bounded contexts
 * we will also **not** separate controllers to different bounded contexts